- How Lazyload Works in ARVE

 `1H2M3S` for 1 hour, 2 minutes and 3 seconds. `5M` for 5 minutes.

 Do not expect this to work!
-Browsers (expecially mobile) or user settings prevent it, some video hosts do not support it at all.
+Browsers (especially mobile) or user settings prevent it, some video hosts do not support it at all.
 Only used in normal mode.
+ARVE will mute HTML5 video playback in case to make autoplay work for the broadest audience.

 |maxwidth||In pixels.
 If set to 0 (default) the $content_width value from your theme is used if present, otherwise the default is 900.|